CodDeity/Flip-Translator/README.md

 ## Usage

-- download a snapshot from github and after extract run Flip.exe to lunch the app.
+- Download a snapshot from github and after extract run Flip.exe to lunch the app.

-- press CTRL twice to hide / show the application
+- Press CTRL twice to hide / show the application

-- if you want to use Clipboard translation right click on bottom side and Enable it !
+- If you want to use Clipboard translation right click on bottom side and Enable it !

-- to use offline translation make sure that you enabled the Storing word option and TryOffline in settings.
+- To use offline translation make sure that you enabled the Storing word option and TryOffline in settings.

-- try to not use it for translating long sentences.
+- Try to not use it for translating long sentences.
+- Its important to know after each word put a space to translate except it wont translate.